-- Provision the module as a specific product, such as a smart light.
-For information about provisioning, see the Module Life Cycle Overview.
+- Provision the module as a specific product, such as a smart light

-For more information on the Module Utility, see the Module Utility CLI Reference.
+For details about the commands you can use with the module utility, see the Module Utility CLI Reference.

-- 1x USI Development Kit, or a development board with an integrated ACK module and a debug port.
+- An ACK Development Kit or printed circuit board assembly (PCBA) with an integrated ACK module and debug port

-- 1x Micro USB to USB-B or USC-C cable.
+- A micro-USB to USB-B or USC-C cable

 Step 2: Connect the debug port to your computer

-Connect your ACK hardware debug port to your computer.
-If you are using a USI Development Kit, see connect the development board to your computer for detailed instructions.
+Connect the ACK hardware debug port to your computer.
+If you're using an ACK Development Kit, see these setup instructions.

 Step 3: Use the Module Utility CLI

-The Module Utility CLI is a Java-based executable JAR file.
-You run the CLI from a terminal application on your computer.
-When you use the CLI, start each command with
+The ACK Module Utility CLI is an executable Java archive (JAR) file.
+You run the CLI from a terminal window on your computer.
+Each command begins with

 java -jar <path_to_ackmoduleutility.jar>.

-For example, to check the version of the ACK Module Utility, open a terminal window, and run the
+To check the version of your ACK Module Utility, run the